charlottegiseleweil/pdm_report/src/06_Conclusion.md

 Remain some open questions and areas of improvements were identified.
 The question of the scale, **the effect of the resolution** chosen on the results can be further explored *ref?*.
 Additionnally, the survey noted growing interest in the topic of **beneficiaries**.
 Not only quantifying the people benefiting from an intervention, but more precisely adding nuance in demographics or social metrics to the analysis, classify by subgroups (e.g which fraction of service benefits accrue to vulnerable populations?) and/or contrast beneficiary distribution in space with service distribution in space.
 Also, displaying the **impact of intervention on a specific ES metric** could be further investigated.
 The usual approach looks at the overall change in ES, failing to detail how each intervention impacts each ES metric (i.e where in space does a given intervention or scenario improve or worsen a specific ES metric? e.g Where does an activity contribute to objectives ?)

 ##Concluding remarks about developped web application prototype and next steps
 **(Todo)** As noted in section \ref{sec:fidback}, feedback about the tool prototype underlined its engaging aspect.
 An overview of next steps is detailed in part \ref{sec:nextstepswebapp}.
 An important choice that would need to be considered in moving this project further is about the intended audience.
 Currently, the tool is both applicable for communication purposes to a broader audiences, and to support data analysis.
-Two different versions (one simplified for communication

-Future direction can focus on making the tool generic,

-Focus on the communication aspect of the tool
-OR
-the Analysis aspect .
+Two different versions (one simplified for communication, and a more detailed and rigorous for analysis) could be envisioned.
+Future directions could decide to focus on one or the other intended applications.
+The analysis tool would need tobe made more generic, while the communciation tool would call for deisng and easthetical considerations.
+Considerations about sever architecture (hosting the data on a seperate server), and raster on the fly computations will also have to be further explored.

 ## Suggestions for the Natural Capital Project

---> Showcase successful existing visualizations (e.g the work of Greg Verutes), for example on the website within the *Stories* tab; as these help understanding the scope of natural capital assessments and projects.
+* Showcase successful existing visualizations (e.g the work of Greg Verutes), for example on the website within the *stories* tab; as these help understanding the scope of natural capital assessments and projects.

 ##Natural capital sustainable management: great potential for impact